Enough to make Mona Lisa smile: Taiwan boy falls through Italian masterpiece

 "It was such an unusual accident," Sun said.
 "The boy was listening to the guide and wasn't looking where he was going, and tripped and smashed a hole in the artwork."

-Sun said the boy and his family had expressed sincere regret won't face any punishment.
+Sun said the boy and his family had expressed sincere regret and won't face any punishment.

 "We had an Italian appraiser on hand and immediately contacted the collector," Sun said.
 "We decided to repair the painting immediately on site and it's back on display already."